 I earned a BS from the University of Missouri and MA and PhD from Arizona State University.
-My primary research interests rest in geomorphology, geomorphometry, terrestrial lidar, and cloud-to-ground lightning.
+My primary research interests rest in geomorphology, geomorphometry, terrestrial lidar, and Colorado's lightning climatology.
 I blend these interests as I explore interactions between natural / physical processes and landsurface textures.

 I maintain the Geomorphology Research Lab, a place well-equipped for collaborative, multi-disciplinary research in the physical sciences.

 In 2014, I am working on a project that uses lightning activity as a proxy to understand summertime atmospheric dynamics in Colorado, and a project that uses rock glaciers as geoindicators of environmental change in Colorado's San Juan Mountains.
 I enjoy music, mountains, thunderstorms, snow, sandstone, photography, traveling, coffee, and anything Colorado..